-The Davey Jackson Chapter, located in Jackson, Wyoming, was established on December 4, 1977, by Regent Erin Muths, with thirteen members present.
+The Davey Jackson Chapter, located in Jackson, Wyoming, was established on December 9, 1977, by Regent Erin Muths with 13 members present.
 Our chapter is named after David (Davey) E. Jackson, a fur trader who came west from Missouri in the early 1800s to trap beaver in this area.
 The town of Jackson is also named after him.

-Under the current leadership of chapter Regent Mary Borgeson, we have 48 members, six associate members, and many prospective members working on their applications.
-We are one of eleven chapters in the state of Wyoming.
+Under the current leadership of Chapter Regent Mary Borgeson, we have 50 members, 6 associate members, and many prospective members working on their applications.
+We are one of 11 chapters in the State of Wyoming.